surajudamale/missingskill-learning/javascript.md

  - Javascript has three types that are passed by reference : Array, Function and Object.
 These are all techinically Object.
  - Variables that are assigned a **Non-primitive** value are given a reference to that value.
 That reference points to the subject point to the object location in memory. ***The variable don't actually contain the value***.
 - In Reference it copies the reference of location from one variable/Object to other.
-    - Real life Ex.
-        - Credit/Debit card.
-        - Account money is debited or credited from an account not from your debit card is just like ***pass by reference***.
     ```js
     // Objects are created at some location in your computer memory.